-While most of the data uncovered by this intensive search effort are valuable, some are unusable or of limited value.
-Some information uncovered can not be reliably interpreted because there is inadequate documentation of such basic elements as the specific location, time, and methods employed in collecting the data.
-In some cases large amounts of raw data are discovered which never have been processed or analyzed by the collecting agency.
-The main reason data are collected but not analyzed is the cost, and since it would be prohibitive for DEQ to assume the processing cost, such raw data usually are considered not readily available for the beneficial use assessment.
+While most of the data obtained in these ways are valuable, some are not.
+Some information can not be reliably interpreted because there is inadequate documentation of such basic elements as the specific location, time, and methods employed in collecting the data.
+In other cases large amounts of raw data have been collected but never processed or analyzed by the collecting agency.
+The main reason data are collected but not analyzed is cost, and since it would have be prohibitive for DEQ to assume the processing cost, such raw data usually are considered not readily available for the beneficial use assessment.
 In some cases old data are not used when newer data are available to provide a better indicator of current water quality conditions.
-However, some older data are valuable indicators of reference condition or as indicators of changes in water quality that have resulted from land use change.
+However, some older data provide indicators of reference condition or of changes in water quality resulting from land use change.